LuckyZXL2016/Machine-Learning-Papers/README.md

 ### 35.Ray
 - Ray: A Distributed Framework for Emerging AI Applications, UC Berkeley, 2017
 - Chinese translation of the thesis about Ray

+### 36.ALS
+- Large-Scale Parallel Collaborative Filtering for the Netflix Prize, 2008
+- Collaborative Filtering for Implicit Feedback Datasets, 2009